Portkey-AI/portkey-cookbook/examples/a-guide-to-using-anyscale-with-portkey.md

 ## Observability

-You might be leaving a lot of information on the table that can be monitored with Portkey.
+Portkey can help you keep better track of your information and ensure that you're not missing out on any valuable insights.

 1. Understand the number of tokens used and the nature of the token-costs attached.
 2. Know when and what has caused an issue in production and troubleshoot it.